 Répertoire général du clergé canadien.
 A biographical directory of Catholic clergy in Canada by genealogist Cyprien Tanguay.
-Covers all the priests who served from the origins of New France to the date of publication in 1860.
+Covers all the priests who served from the origins of New France to 1860.
 Entries are in chronological order but an index is provided at the end of the volume.
 Date of birth and names of parents of each individual are usually given.

 Railway Employees Provident Fund (Canada).
 The provident fund for retirees of the Intercolonial and Prince Edward Island Railway was established in 1907.
 This research tool provides access to 21,710 references to people who received allowances, including Black Porters.

 Diane's Database.
-A work in progress - Nearly 150,000 entries.
+A work in progress - Over 160,000 entries.
 Includes all of the French Canadians who settled in Detroit, Michigan and Sandwich/Windsor, Ontario prior to 1783, Scottish Peers and the descents of French Canadian & American Immigrants from Medieval Noble & Royal Families.

 Lost at Sea.
 Alphabetical lists of names of those Lost At Sea - listed by province, state or country.
 Mainly Atlantic Canada, but also several US East Coast and other countries fishermen and mariners who were lost at sea.